rsingh641/deploy-webapp/Readme.md

 ## Logging

 Logs are managed by the `logging` module in `./src/lib/logging`.
-Ensure proper configuration for logging output.
+Ensuring proper configuration for logging output.
+Logs are created at users home path "~/deploy_webapps/logs/deploy_YYYYMMDD_HHMMSS.log" Each run creates a new log file.

 ## Error Handling

-Errors are handled by the functions in `./src/lib/logging`.
+The script intrupts immediately after encountering an error and displays the error on STDOUT and write to log file.
+Error line is of format "script_file line_no. failure message".
 Ensure to check logs for any issues during script execution.

+## Observability

+Application performance and diagnostics are monitored through Azure Application Insights.